Red Hat digital accessibility statement

 At Red Hat, we believe that an open source approach leads to better, more inclusive experiences for all people, including users with disabilities.

-We are working to improve the user experience across Red Hat® properties, including our products, services, applications, and digital communications.
-Our goal is to make them inclusive for as many users and devices as possible.
+The user experience across Red Hat® properties, including our products, services, applications, and digital communications, are all held to a high standard of inclusivity.
+We strive to make them accessible for as many users and devices as possible.

 The power of the web is in its universality.
 Access by everyone regardless of disability is an essential aspect.

 VPATs and Red Hat products

 Voluntary Product Accessibility Templates (VPATs) for certain Red Hat products can be found in the Government Standards section of our Customer Portal.
-Making accessibility a key factor in development helps to drive our success here, although we continue our efforts to improve accessibility across our software offerings.
+Making accessibility a key factor in development helps to drive our success, and we continue to stay informed so our efforts to improve accessibility across our software offerings remain relevant and effective.

 We welcome your assistance in improving PatternFly through contributing code, filing issues, addressing bugs, and suggesting improvements.
 To learn more about how to participate in our community project, read our community guidelines.